msanto7/worlds-first-todo-app/readME.md

 # Todo Application - Node.js, Express, MongoDB

 Input validation handled with joi.
 Fetch API handling our http requests from user.
+Bootstrap handling alerts, buttons, forms.
+Jquery used to obtain some of the DOM elements.

 ## Database
 We are using a local instance of a MongoDB database, running on port 27017.
 To communicate to the database we are simply sending query strings...as opposed to something like Mongoose or a more robust Object mapper.